 You may know it as Labrador Park though the official name of the beautiful green park nestled by the sea is Labrador Nature Reserve.
 Labrador Park offers great walking trails and old British military battlements, two playgrounds to keep kiddos happy, and a refreshing sea breeze!
-Do note that currently the Bukit Chermin Boardwalk (the connect Labrador Park to Keppel Bay) however is currently closed until 31 March 2023.
-For more information, click here.
+Do note that currently the Bukit Chermin Boardwalk (that connects Labrador Park to Keppel Bay) is currently closed until 30 June 2023 and some parts of Labrador Nature Reserve, including the jetty are closed for repair works.

 Here’s what to know about Labrador Park if you’re planning to visit with kids: